arosenkranz/scenarios/dd101-developer/04-apm/03-apm-monitors.md

   ![The monitor page displays the settings and status for the monitor.](assets/monitor-status.png)

-1. Take a moment or two to explore this monitor.
-You'll find the query that was used to create the monitor, which is to check the average latency of the discounts service over the span of a minute.
+1. Here you'll find the query that was used to create the monitor, which is to check the average latency of the discounts service over the span of a minute.
 It is currently around 4 seconds, but the monitor is set to alert you if the latency is greater than 1 second.

-  Also notice how you can view a list of events around this monitor, so you know when it changes status.
+1. Also notice how you can view a list of events around this monitor, so you know when it changes status.

-  You also have the option to declare an incident from this monitor.
+  This monitor is set to alert you when the `/discounts` resource is slow, so it's safe to assume that there is an issue in that service's code that you should go look at.

 ## Fix the latency issue

-Now that you know what this monitor is checking, you can take action to fix the issue.

 1. Open the **IDE** tab to the right, then open the `discounts-service/discounts.py`{{open}} file.